Drugs and medications prescribed for bipolar

 •Sertraline which is marketed as Zoloft

-Because people with bipolar often have problems getting to sleep, medications such as clonazepam (brand name Klonopin®) or lorazepam (brand name Ativan®).
+Because manic depressive people often have problems getting to sleep, medications such as clonazepam (brand name Klonopin®) or lorazepam (brand name Ativan®).
 These drugs can be habit forming, so they are often only prescribed for the short term.
 Sedatives such as as zolpidem (Ambien®) are sometimes also used, as these are less habit forming.

 Bipolar has high comorbidity with other conditions such as attention deficit hyperactivity disorder (ADD or ADHD).
 There are several medications available to treat ADHD, but many of these are stimulants which can be habit-forming, and create a risk of mania.
 For this reason, non-stimulant ADHD medications such as Strattera are preferred.